-Kelli know it can be tough but stresses, “Take it slowly!
+Kelli knows it can be tough but stresses, “Take it slowly!
 I took six months of complete rest after my replacement and it took a year before I could do push-ups.
 I’ve continued to be conservative, I respect my limitations.”

-Hewett advocates that you use a targeted approach, “Basically my approach to injuries or muscle imbalances is to perform isometric exercises followed by isolation exercise for the weak muscle groups to restore muscle activation.”
+Hewett advocates that you use a targeted approach, “Basically my approach to injuries or muscle imbalances is to perform isometric exercises followed by an isolation exercise for the weak muscle groups to restore muscle activation.”

 For Dr. Seedman, the approach needs to be strategic, “The most important factor is to focus on mastering your form and body mechanics before jumping back into the heavy loads.
-Because faulty mechanics often times contribute to both major and minor injuries, determining where you form issues occurred in the first place is pivotal.”
+Because faulty mechanics often times contribute to both major and minor injuries, determining where you form issues that occurred in the first place is pivotal.”

-Vinson adds, “By focusing in on the exercises it allows you to develop and create more effective workouts that you can scale by revisiting your screening results from before.”
+Vinson adds, “By focusing on the exercises it allows you to develop and create more effective workouts that you can scale by revisiting your screening results from before.”